Peace and privacy at a Caribbean beach aren’t hard to find when you visit Governor’s Beach Grand Turks, Turks and Caicos.

 If you are a regular reader of Calculated Traveller and follow our Caribbean beach adventures, then you know that we usually take the local route opting to take local buses or walk in search of the peace and seclusion of a quiet spot on the beach.

-Here’s How to get to Governor’s Beach
+Here’s how to get to Governors Beach from the cruise port

 Walk through the shops at the cruise ship terminal to the Taxi zone (towards the Harley Davidson or Margaritaville).
 You’ll see a little pink Tourist Information booth and a brown wooden structure.
 Walk through the wooden structure.